-- Continues to coordinate the city's efforts with all stakeholders (state, federal, hospital and medical facilities, public and private partners, etc.) in response of services and relief and recovery measures - Continuing to monitor the COVID-19 situation closely so that as the city begins with phased reopening aspects, the city does not ease prudent measures too early, which could potentially expose our residents to a second wave of the virus - Continues to stress the need for additional target testing in order to build strong public, business, consumer, and hospital confidences to identify, isolate, contact trace, mitigate and heal potential hot spot areas - City Hall and all municipal buildings have reopened, by appointment only and with additional restrictions, as part of the city's Phased reopening plans - Temperature checks and face coverings needed to enter city buildings to proactively protect and preserve our workforce - Continuing to encourage residents and businesses to conduct city related business by phone or through the city's website - Continues to coordinate with cabinet and department heads on reopening aspects of all municipal buildings - Heartfelt thank you to our Springfield Community for stepping up with PPE donations, allowing the city to outfit our dedicated police, fire and frontline workers with the appropriate safety equipment - Mayor Sarno and cabinet heads continue to review Governor's Phase 3 reopening plan - o Reviewing outdoor dining extention - Governor Baker announced new initiatives to mitigate the spread of COVID-19 - Issued Travel Order for all travelers entering Massachusetts that took effect on August 1st - Rhode Island taken off state safe travel / low-risk state list
+- Continues to coordinate the city's efforts with all stakeholders (state, federal, hospital and medical facilities, public and private partners, etc.) in response of services and relief and recovery measures - Continuing to monitor the COVID-19 situation closely so that as the city begins with phased reopening aspects, the city does not ease prudent measures too early, which could potentially expose our residents to a second wave of the virus - Continues to stress the need for additional target testing in order to build strong public, business, consumer, and hospital confidences to identify, isolate, contact trace, mitigate and heal potential hot spot areas - City Hall and all municipal buildings have reopened, by appointment only and with additional restrictions, as part of the city's Phased reopening plans - Temperature checks and face coverings needed to enter city buildings to proactively protect and preserve our workforce - Continuing to encourage residents and businesses to conduct city related business by phone or through the city's website - Continues to coordinate with cabinet and department heads on reopening aspects of all municipal buildings - Heartfelt thank you to our Springfield Community for stepping up with PPE donations, allowing the city to outfit our dedicated police, fire and frontline workers with the appropriate safety equipment - Mayor Sarno and cabinet heads continue to review Governor Baker's Phase 3 reopening plan - o Reviewing outdoor dining extension - Governor Baker announced new initiatives to mitigate the spread of COVID-19 - Issued Travel Order for all travelers entering Massachusetts that took effect on August 1st

-- Hawaii taken off state safe travel / low-risk state list - Colorado, Delaware, West Virginia and Pennsylvania designated as lowrisk states - now exempt from Travel Order - Oregon, Washington state and Wyoming added to lower-risk states now exempt from Travel Order - Pennsylvania, Delaware and West Virginia added to state high-risk list - Announced the extension of the Stop the Spread initiative through September 12, 2020 - o The City of Springfield has petitioned the state to extend the Stop the Spread initiative until September 30, 2020 - Updated gatherings order effective August 11th - Reduced outdoor gatherings from 100 to 50 (indoor gathering limit will remain at 25) - Mayor Sarno and HHS Commissioner Helen Caulton-Harris announced guidelines for Halloween.
-No door-to-door trick or treating but other events would be allowed that could help limit potential community spread. - Black Lives Matter mural was painted on Court Street on Saturday, September 12, 2020 - Mayor Sarno announced that Phase II of adult use marijuana and cultivation applications will soon begin.
-The city's internal committee and outside-specialized independent consultant, Attorney Julie E. Steiner Consulting LLC will begin reviewing the new changes in the laws, regulations and other aspects that have changed to the industry due to the COVID-19 pandemic.
+- o Current list of lower-risk states include: - Colorado, Connecticut, Maine, New Hampshire, New Jersey, New Mexico, New York, Oregon, Vermont, Washington, Wyoming - Announced the extension of the Stop the Spread initiative through September 12, 2020 - The City of Springfield has petitioned the state to extend the Stop the Spread initiative until September 30, 2020 - Updated gatherings order effective August 11th - Reduced outdoor gatherings from 100 to 50 (indoor gathering limit will remain at 25) - Mayor Sarno and HHS Commissioner Helen Caulton-Harris announced guidelines for Halloween.
+No door-to-door trick or treating but other events would be allowed that could help limit potential community spread. - Mayor Sarno offers support and relief to city restaurants and pouring establishments by asking the city's License Commission to waive the liquor license renewal fees for 2021 - Mayor Sarno, Police Commissioner Clapprood, City Solicitor Pikula, Health Commissioner Caulton-Harris, and Chief Diversity and Inclusion Officer Attorney Gee held a press briefing to provide an update on the changes and initiatives accomplished in working with the DOJ - Mayor Sarno issues a proclamation recognizing Hispanic Heritage Month